tom-dq/st7_wrap/CONTRIBUTING.md

+## Local Dev

-Here's what I do to get set up for local development:
+Here's what I do to get set up for local development

  - Clone the repository locally.
  - Make a vitrual env